Documentation

 • • Test your complete setup

-While not required, Obsidian provides the best experience:
+While not required, Obsidian provides the best browsing and editing experience:

 1. Open Obsidian

-2. Click "Open folder as vault" and select your Remember This Vault location
+2. Click "Open folder as vault" and select the Notes folder inside your Remember This folder

 3. Install the Remember This Obsidian plugin if prompted